level23/nagios-cloudwatch-metrics/README.md

                      See also: http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#dimension-combinations

     --warning=x:x    Required: The warning value.
 You can supply min:max or just min value.
-If the fetched data is lower then the minimum, or higher then the maxmimum, we will raise a warning.
+If the fetched data is lower than the minimum, or higher than the maxmimum, we will raise a warning.
                      If you only want a max check, set min to 0.
-Example: 0:20 will raise when the value is higher then 20
+Example: 0:20 will raise when the value is higher than 20

     --critical=x:x   Required: The critical value.
 You can supply min:max or just min value.
-If the fetched data is lower then the minimum, or higher then the maxmimum, we will raise a critical.
+If the fetched data is lower than the minimum, or higher than the maxmimum, we will raise a critical.
                      If you only want a max check, set min to 0.
-Example: 0:20 will raise when the value is higher then 20
+Example: 0:20 will raise when the value is higher than 20

 ```